 What is the Turnover Limit for LLP Audit?

 LLPs in India are required to undergo an audit based on specific turnover limits as prescribed by the LLP Act, 2008.
-The audit turnover limits for 2024 in India are as follows:
+The audit requirements also intersect with provisions of the Income Tax Act, 1961, in some cases:

 What are the Consequences of Non-Compliance for LLPs?